Rairof/Theme-Fonts/README.md

     <h2 align="center">Fonts for Discord</h2>
 </p>

-Simple Discord Font repository for themers who wants to use custom fonts in their themes.
+<p align="center">Simple Discord Font repository for themers who wants to use custom fonts in their themes.</p>

 All Fonts will be provided in here along with Gallery section that will showcase each fonts innit in a organised manner.